realJohnDoe/idea-craft/memory-bank/progress.md

 - Decided to use `@` aliases in test imports for consistency with the rest of the codebase, resolving IDE issues through configuration adjustments.
 - Resolved `lucide-react` import issues by removing the mock alias and using the actual library, with all tests now passing.
 - Used `title` attributes for UI elements to enhance test reliability and maintain accessibility.
+- Integrated reusable components like `AttributeEditor` to reduce code duplication and improve maintainability.